En español | Yes, which is one reason the decision on when to file for your benefits is so important.

 On the other hand, if you file for Social Security before reaching full retirement age, your benefit will be reduced.
 It could be as little as 75 percent of your full benefit if your FRA is 66 and you file at 62.
 In turn, if you file early, your surviving spouse might also receive a lower benefit.
 However, a Social Security rule limits how much the benefit can be lowered.

 Under this provision, known as the “widow(er)’s limit,” the surviving spouse of a Social Security recipient who retired early is entitled to either the late spouse’s (reduced) monthly benefit at the time of death or 82.5 percent of the deceased’s full benefit, whichever is higher.
-This means your widow or widower cannot get less than 82.5 percent of your full benefit, even if you receive less than that in life.
+This means your widow or widower cannot get less than 82.5 percent of your full benefit, even if you received less than that in life.

 Keep in mind